 How important is a producer?

 At DDI we have always used producers and see their role as very important to the success of a virtual classroom session.
 Prior to the session, the producer ensures the platform works properly and sends out links and any required materials.
 During the session, the producer handles any technology issues that arise.
 This allows the facilitator to focus on facilitating the session without distractions.
+You can develop producers with DDI's on-demand training.

 How do you encourage participation, especially in the early stages of the session when the line may be quiet?